brodsa/loopitoy/README.md

 - `toys` manages toys that are displayed on the e-shop.
 - `allauth` allows to manage authentication proccesses - default django app.
 - `contact` manages contact message from the site visitors.
+- `review`allows to provide review for the e-shop.

 #### ERD Model
 The user inputs from all forms are stored in elephantSQL cloud-based database.
 There are seven database tables: